What is the Definition of Tax on Bonds UK?

 Before we discuss the chargeable events, let’s discuss the different types of bonds in the United Kingdom!

 Different types of bonds are available which vary in terms of maturity, interest payments and the price of the bonds.
 On the other hand, the issuer of the bonds also makes a distinction between the bonds in the UK.
-Let’s discuss!
+Let’s discuss it!

 1. Gilts or UK Government Bonds